KAUST-Academy/KAUST-Academy-Introduction-to-Cybersecurity-Program-2025/README.md

 - [Lena Alqahtani](https://www.linkedin.com/in/lena-m-alqahtan)
 - [Abdulrahman Al Mutairi](https://www.linkedin.com/in/abdulrahman-al-mutairi-b9236426b)

-## Schedule
+## Program Overview

-> The program will cover Information Security fundamentals and fields, including but not limited to:
+The **KAUST Academy Introduction to Cybersecurity Program 2025** is designed to provide participants with a foundational understanding of cybersecurity principles, practical skills, and emerging security challenges.
+The program will blend theoretical concepts with hands-on exercises to help students develop essential skills required in the cybersecurity field.

-### Subjects Covered:
+### Learning Objectives
+- Gain a broad understanding of cybersecurity fundamentals and best practices.
+- Develop hands-on experience in various cybersecurity tools and techniques.
+- Learn about common security threats and mitigation strategies.
+- Explore the ethical and legal aspects of cybersecurity.
+- Understand cryptographic principles and secure communication methods.

+## Topics Covered
 - Introduction to Cybersecurity
 - Digital Forensics
 - Cryptography
 - Authentication (Password Security)
 - Network Security
 - Web Security
 - Social Engineering

-## Tentative Schedule (subject to change)
+## Schedule
+> The program will cover Information Security fundamentals and fields, including but not limited to:

 ### Day 1 (Saturday)
 | Time    | Activity |